Image: Direct Action Everywhere

 This level of combativeness is not new to animal rights activists.
 It extends from retailers all the way to the highest bureau of law enforcement.
 In 2008, the FBI labeled animal rights groups like Direct Action Everywhere terrorists.
 “Together, eco-terrorists and animal rights extremists are one of the most serious domestic terrorism threats in the U.S. today,” the FBI writes.

 Authorities consider the term “direct action” an illegal activity.
-Farmers joining hands with so-called animal rights extremists could signal a change to the direct action model, one that hopefully takes place outside the law.
+Farmers joining hands with so-called animal rights extremists could signal a change to the direct action model, one that hopefully takes place without the law having to get involved.
 Let’s call it direct cooperation.

 What else has DxE been up to?